 In case of More than one buyer:

-In a transaction of sale of immovable property if there are more than 1 buyer and the individual amount of consideration is less than 50 lakhs for each buyer but the aggregate amount of consideration exceeds 50 lakhs the transaction shall fall within the ambit of 194IA and each buyer needs to deduct the tax on the amount paid.
+In a transaction of sale of immovable property if there are more than 1 buyer and the individual amount of consideration is less than 50 lakhs for each buyer but the aggregate amount of consideration exceeds 50 lakhs the transaction shall fall within the ambit of 194IA also each buyer needs to deduct the tax on the amount paid.

 Mr A and Mr B buy a land in partnership each contributing an amount of Rs 45 lakhs.

-In the current case though the individual amount paid by both the buyers Mr A and Mr B is less than Rs 50 lakhs, but as the aggregate consideration paid for the land exceeds Rs 50 lakhs ( i.e. 90 lakhs).
+In the current case though the individual amount paid by both the buyers Mr A and also Mr B is less than Rs 50 lakhs, but as the aggregate consideration paid for the land exceeds Rs 50 lakhs ( i.e. 90 lakhs).
 The transaction shall be considered as sale of immovable property u/s 194IA, and tax shall be deducted by both the buyers individually.

 In case of More than one seller: